mosmar/nest-demo/README.md

   - Under 'General' tab, fill in the 'Name' property
   - Under 'Connection' tab, fill in 'Host' and 'Password' fields, click Save.
   - In browser navigation pane (upper-left-hand corner), right-click Servers and click refresh, you should see you local Postgres server
   - Expand localhost and right-click databases.
 Choose Create --> database.
-Name the database 'Demo'.
+Name the database 'demo'.
 Click Save